Complex Needs in Primary Care

 - in General Practice.

-Your project can focus on any issue relating to improving the health, care, and wellbeing for people with complex needs in primary care.
-Applications from nurses looking to utilise digital technology and remote monitoring of conditions will be encouraged as well as from those seeking innovative approaches to supporting more people to be cared for at home.
+Applications from nurses looking to utilise digital technology and remote monitoring of health conditions are encouraged, as well as innovative approaches to supporting people to be cared for at home.

 Before applying, please be aware that you will need to: